khoaguin/khoaguin.github.io/_posts/2022-10-24-AI-in-healthcare-medicine.md

 The paper summarizes findings around the progresses in medical AI that have been made in the past 2 years (2020-2022).
 These findings are gathered and shared via the weekly medical AI newsletter at [https://doctorpenguin.com](https://doctorpenguin.com/).
 It highlights promising avenues for new progresses such as novel data sources and human-AI collaboration.
 It discusses challenges facing the field, including technical limitations, building ethical systems, holding people accountability when AI errors occur, respecting patent privacy, and safeguarding against data preach.

+## Why?

+Artificial intelligence (AI) has a potential to broadly reshape medicine and improve the experiences of both clinicians and patients.

 ## What?

 ### Overview of progress, challenges and opportunities for AI in healthcare